South prepares for weekend threat of debilitating snow, ice

 The National Weather Service said from 2 inches (5 centimeters) to 5 inches (12.7 centimeters) of snow could fall as far south as northeast Georgia from Saturday evening though Sunday, and power outages and travel problems will be made all the worse by an additional coating of ice and winds gusting to 35 mph (56 km/h).
 Snow accumulations could reach 8 inches (20 centimeters) in the highest elevations.

+The storm, after dipping down into the Southeast through the weekend, was so large it was expected to head into the Northeast while dropping snow, sleet and rain around the densely populated Eastern Seaboard.

-Georgia Gov. Brian Kemp said the state was preparing “to the max" for the blast.
-He declared a state of emergency late Friday, saying the focus of concern was in the northern part of Georgia starting north of the east-west Interstate 20 route.
+In Georgia, Gov. Brian Kemp said the state was preparing “to the max” for the blast.
+He declared a state of emergency late Friday, saying the focus of concern was the northern part of Georgia from just above the east-west Interstate 20 route.

 “Hopefully, the storm will underdeliver, but it could overdeliver.
 We just don’t know,” he said.